 The same potential abuses of Google Glass devices apply to Glassnotes.
 Copyright infringement, industrial espionage, and child pornography can be facilitated through any video recording device.
 However, use of Glass is clearly visible in the workplace and international laws are in place against all of these potential abuses.
+Theft of the Google Glass and Android tablet or smartphone is the most likely risk to any organization fielding Glassnotes.
+In industrial settings, the devices could be tagged so that their locations could always be determined.
+For military and emergency first responders, as well as in academic settings, the potential for loss is higher, but could be mitigated by requiring some level of user responsibility for the safe return of the devices.
 No additional issues are created through the use of Glassnotes, and no additional regulations are expected (beyond those for Glass in general).